netidx/netidx-book/src/overview.md

 The subscriber library also implements zero copy decoding for strings and byte arrays, so it is possible to receive large binary encoded things quite efficiently.

+## Security

+Ah, the S word.
+No system remotely like netidx can be taken seriously without a plausable design for securing data against unauthorized access, interception, manipulation, etc.

+The heart of netidx security is Kerberos v5.
+There are a lot of systems I might have used, e.g. openssl + certificates, oauth + openssl, and I'm sure many others.
+The reason I chose to use Kerberos v5 is that most users who want to deploy netidx services already have Kerberos set up (even if they don't know it) in the form of Microsoft Active Directory, Samba ADS, Redhat Directory Server, or one of the many other compatible solutions.

+Security is optional.
+It's possible to deploy a netidx system with no security at all (and that might even be reasonable), and it's possible to deploy a system where some publishers require security, and some do not.
+If any of the three parties involved in a given transaction (publisher, resolver, subscriber) request security, then it's mandatory for all parties of that transaction.

+When security is enabled you get the following guarantees,

+* Mutual Authentication, the publisher knows the subscriber is who they claim to be, and the subscriber knows the publisher is who they claim to be.
+This applies for the resolver <-> subscriber, and resolver <-> publisher as well.

+* Confidentiality and Tamper detection, all messages are encrypted, and data cannot be altered undetected by a man in the middle.

+* Authorization, The user subscribing to a given data value is authorized to do so.
+The resolver servers maintain a permissions database specifying who is allowed to do what where in the tree.
+Thus the system administrator can centrally control who is allowed to publish and subscribe where.